Table of Contents

-In addition, this is an ideal location for families, especially because of the many events that are hosted in the park.
+This is an ideal location for families, especially because of the events hosted in the park.
 Children will especially love the many guided hikes, like the occasional guided hikes of Coyote Trail.

-What’s also great about this park is that it’s not too big.
+What’s great about this park is it’s not too big.
 Some State Parks are so large that they are overwhelming.
 It can be difficult to know where to even begin.
 While there are certainly tons of things to do at Golden Gate Canyon State Park, its 12,000 acres are still relatively manageable when compared to some parks that cover over 100,000 acres, like Umpqua National Forest, for example.

 The 36 miles of trails could easily be traversed over the course of a week, allowing hikers to feel like they got a comprehensive sense for the region.
 Some larger state parks make you feel as if you’ve missed out on some critical part, regardless of how many activities you do or how long you stay.

-Additionally, Golden Gate Canyon State Park ranges in elevation from 7600 feet to 10,400 feet above sea level.
-This means that visitors have access to sweeping views of the surrounding area, which can offer a unique perspective on the planet.
-Panorama Point is one of the most popular peaks in the park because visitors can view over 100 miles of the Continental Divide from its overlook.
+Golden Gate Canyon State Park ranges in elevation from 7,600 feet to 10,400 feet above sea level.
+Visitors have access to sweeping views of the surrounding area.
+Panorama Point is one of the most popular peaks in the park.
+Hikers can view over 100 miles of the Continental Divide from its overlook.

-Many artists will appreciate the park for its inspiring beauty.
+Many artists appreciate the park for its inspiring beauty.
 Spring and fall are especially attractive due to the milder temperatures and significant changes occurring in the park.
-Many painters even like to set up an easel somewhere in the park and spend the day painting the natural scenery around them.
+Some painters like to set up an easel and spend the day painting the natural scenery around them.

 The most notable drawback of the park is how crowded it can get during the peak summer months.
 Many of the trails can be full of hikers during this time, which can disrupt the quietude of nature.